jdonaldson/sugar-async/Readme.md

 Sugar-Async
 ========

 Async is an asynchronous event management system.
-It combines functionality of Future<T> types in addition to Monadic lift operations in order to provide a procedural way to manage complex asynchronous events.
+It combines functionality of Future<T> types in addition to Monadic lift operations in order to provide an imperative way to manage complex asynchronous events.
 To get started, it's necessary to import the Async class, and it is highly recommended that it is imported via *using* as well:

 	import org.sugar.Async;
 	using org.sugar.Async;